rotaryden/jassino/README.md

 * Compatible with prototype-bases pseudo classes - you may inherit Jassino class from native one
 * Very simple and handy Traits implementation
 * Single inheritance from base class
-* Multiple inheritance from Traits
+* Multiple inheritance from __Traits__
-* Calls to super class constructor and members is done properly in multi-level inheritance, no dead loops :)
+* Calls to __super class constructor__ and members is done properly in multi-level inheritance, no dead loops :)
 * Any level of inheritance allowed (up to your stack size :), tested up to 2000 ancestors
+* will work on oldest browsers, no dependencies
+* less then 2Kb minified !

 [Detailed capabilities of the library may be seen from unit-test examples](https://github.com/altitudebreath/jassino/blob/master/test/test.js)